ixboy/ixboy/README.md

    **Fun facts**
    - I can do front and back flips just like it's done in kung-fu movies⚡
-   - I am very good at pulling a wheelies with any Bikes but I also fell many times🤣
+   - I am very good at pulling wheelies with Bikes
    - I am addicted to eating Bread.
    - I speak 4 different languages fluently and understand 3 more.
-   - I can say my name in 12 different languages.
+   - I can say my name in 12+ different languages.

   **I am currently**
    - 🌱 I’m currently learning everything to be honest 🤣